uwemaurer/nft-metaverse/README.md

 ---
 - Save state (player position, name of metaverse, NFT images) in IPFS
 - Restore state from IPFS to make the metaverse shareable
-- Web3 login using Moralis API / Metamask
+- Web3 login using Moralis or Sequence
-- Fetching of NFT metadata using Moralis API and NFTLand API
+- Fetching of NFT metadata using Moralis API and NFTPort API

 Demo Deployment
 ---